salejandro/Comparative-Genomics-MGG/README.md

 Here are some useful commands for working with containers and images:

-> `docker run -it --name CONTAINER_NAME -v SHARED_FOLDER:/CONTAINER_FOLDER repository/image:tag`, to launch a container (see [here](https://www.ub.edu/molevol/Docencia/CG-MGG/docker-instructions-MGG.html) for more details.
+> `docker run -it --name CONTAINER_NAME -v SHARED_FOLDER:/CONTAINER_FOLDER repository/image:tag`, to launch a container (consult [here](https://www.ub.edu/molevol/Docencia/CG-MGG/docker-instructions-MGG.html) for more details).
 > `exit` to exit a container
 > </br>
 > Once you are outside the container: